Restructuring Our Organization to Accomplish Our Mission

 Given that decisions will be made by the people affected, and that the board will therefore NOT be making decisions, the next design element to consider was the role of the board within this structure, given that a corporation is legally required to have a board.
 (You can follow the discussions with this category link for Organizational Structure at our blog.)
 In 2019, the role of the board became clear as an "Integrity Board," the group that will be an ongoing monitor to ensure our actions are walking the talk of our values.

 Because this is all part of an ongoing experiment in systems change, these conversations will continue to produce new thinking about organizational structures that can serve as a vehicle to propel social change.
 We invite you to participate in these conversations and to learn alongside us on that journey.
-All meetings are announced at our blog here.
+All meetings are announced in our newsletter.